aidandlim/portfolio_hypertube/README.md

 **[5] Set environment variables & dependency**

-If `make check` command says "It doesn't exit", you can use other make command like `make apijs` to set environment variables.
+If `make check` command says "Something doesn't exist", you can use other make command like `make apijs` to set environment variables.
 In addition, `make ffmpeg` command offers automatic installation of ffmpeg for transcoding videos.

 ```shell
 make apijs | urljs | package | ffmpeg